Screening Is Enough: Training Loss Dynamics

 \section{Training Loss Dynamics}

-To complement the learning-rate sweep in \cref{fig:lr-sweep}, we visualize training-loss trajectories from the same training runs, highlighting representative learning rates.
+To complement the learning-rate sweep in \cref{fig:lr-sweep}, we visualize training-loss trajectories from the same training runs, showing one representative run (using a fixed random seed) for each learning rate.

 As shown in \cref{fig:lr-log}, Transformer exhibits increasingly unstable behavior as the learning rate increases.
-At moderate learning rates, training becomes increasingly noisy with frequent spikes, and at larger values the optimization fails to converge.
-In contrast, Multiscreen demonstrates stable and smooth convergence even at large learning rates.
-Notably, even at very large learning rates (e.g., $2^0$), Multiscreen continues to train reliably without divergence.
+At moderate learning rates, training becomes increasingly unstable, with frequent spikes in the loss, and at larger values the optimization fails to converge.
+In contrast, Multiscreen exhibits stable and smooth convergence even at large learning rates.
+Notably, even at very large learning rates (e.g., $1$), Multiscreen continues to train reliably without divergence.

 These results provide a complementary view to the validation-based learning-rate sweep.
 While \cref{fig:lr-sweep} summarizes the final performance, the training trajectories shown here illustrate how instability emerges during optimization.
 To better understand these behaviors, we next analyze the gradient dynamics in Appendix~\ref{apx:grad-norm}.
-Together, these observations suggest that Multiscreen mitigates destabilizing gradient dynamics, leading to more robust optimization and enabling the use of substantially larger learning rates.
+Together, these observations suggest that Multiscreen exhibits more stable gradient dynamics, leading to more robust optimization and enabling the use of substantially larger learning rates.